tytydraco/yessleep/out/My_Vision_Is_Blurry_And_I_Am_Scared_Of_What_Lies_In_The_Periphery.md

 "Yes, this is officer Rick..."
 It was so hard to hear.
 I think he gave out his whole name and badge number before continuing.
 "East Holmes sir...
 A woman...
 Close to her mid 30's..."

-I'm only 28, pendejo, I thought to myself.
+*I'm only 28, pendejo*, I thought to myself.

 "... -e step in?... -ear (something?) forest...
 No, where (division?)
 7 was-... "